 The moon jelly has translucent white, saucer-shaped bell, with a blue-gray transparent disk at its center through which the horseshoe-shaped gonads are visible.
 Short, delicate, fringe-like tentacles hang from the bell margins.

-When deprived of food, they can shrink to 1/10th of their original size to save energy.
+When deprived of food, they can shrink to one tenth of their original size to save energy.
 They redevelop to normal size when food is available.

 Bell can be up to 12 inches wide, about the size of a dinner plate.